Securing Critical Geospatial Expertise for National Emergency Preparedness

 Our Response

-• Behavioural assessments to determine suitability to work in critical government projects
+• Behavioural assessments to determine suitability to work in critical government projects.

-• Detailed reference checks with senior government and enterprise clients
+• Detailed reference checks with senior government and enterprise clients.

-We also managed the full recruitment process end-to-end:
+Resolve managed the full recruitment lifecycle, including:

 The Outcome

-• Implementing advanced geospatial analytics capabilities enabling predictive modelling for disaster response planning
+• Implementing advanced geospatial analytics capabilities enabling predictive modelling for disaster response planning and resource allocation.

-• Establishing standardised GIS deployment protocols that accelerated system integration timelines
+• Establishing standardised GIS deployment protocols that accelerated system integration timelines whilst maintaining enterprise security standards.

-• Leading cross-functional technical workshops that aligned geospatial capabilities with broader emergency management operational requirements
+• Leading cross-functional technical workshops that aligned geospatial capabilities with broader emergency management operational requirements.

-• Developing comprehensive system documentation and training materials that enabled knowledge transfer and sustainable platform maintenance
+• Developing comprehensive system documentation and training materials that enabled knowledge transfer and sustainable platform maintenance.

 Why Resolve

-We're not here to just fill a role.
 This project showed what happens when recruitment is grounded in deep technical understanding, national-scale expertise, and specialised geospatial knowledge.

 The right person, in the right seat, at the right time.
 That’s what Resolve does.